Key Takeaways

 A personal loan is a versatile loan option, and many lenders that offer personal loans don’t have a set minimum credit score requirement.
 Lenders are often willing to approve fair credit borrowers.
 Don’t limit yourself by assuming loan approval isn’t possible with a fair credit score because 1 out of 5 individuals have very poor credit.1

-There are many reasons why one might apply for a personal loan.
-Personal loans can be used for almost anything as they don’t have a prespecified purpose like auto loans or home loans.
-Some borrowers obtain a personal loan to remodel their bathroom or cover expenses until their next paycheck.
+Personal loans can be used for almost anything since they don’t have a prespecified purpose like auto loans or home loans.
+Some borrowers use them for home improvements or to cover expenses until their next paycheck.

 Debt Consolidation